WilliamVivs/WilliamVivs/README.md

 # 🧑‍💻 Guillermo Vivancos Alonso

 Hi there!
 I'm Guillermo, a tech enthusiast with a background in **Computer Engineering**.
-I started my career focusing on **computing and data analysis**, but along the way, I discovered that what truly excites me is web developement.
+I started my career focusing on **computing and data analysis**, but along the way, I discovered that what truly excites me is full stack programming.

 I'm currently working as a **Data Analyst**, which has given me a strong foundation in logic, problem-solving, and working with large datasets.
 However, I'm actively shifting my career path towards **full stack web development**, learning and building projects to sharpen my skills and make this transition a reality.